 All applicants must be U.S. citizens or permanent residents (with Permanent Resident Card) and must reside and work in the United States or its territories during the workshop period.
 All participants are required to maintain current health insurance through the course of the DWW.

 Please read carefully as the application and requirements change from year to year.

 - Short Film Applicants: A standard format narrative screenplay of no more than 15 pages (shorter submissions are strongly encouraged) in proper screenplay format — applications submitted with improperly formatted scripts will not be considered.

 - Narrative statements (which include the elements requested on the application)

 - Resumé (no more than two pages)

 - Work sample (sole directing credit — as outlined on the application)

 - Application Fee of $100 (non-refundable)

-- Letters of Recommendation — Optional (Up to three letters of recommendation dated within six months of the application).
+- Letters of Recommendation (one letter is required - up to three letters of recommendation are accepted — must be dated within six months of the application).

 *Great directors must also be great storytellers.
 The ability to identify or create material for development is vital to a director's success.
 The screenplay does not have to be written by the applicant.
 However, if an outside writer's material is used, all necessary rights must be obtained from the author and submitted with the application, including the rights to adapt previously existing material.
 Please email this signed agreement to DWWinfo@AFI.com and it will be added to your application.